 The boom in genetic testing for embryos will open up new opportunities in various sectors.

 For public sector innovators, social policy makers will need to work on guidelines and regulations to ensure the ethical use of these technologies.
-Patient privacy will need to be protected, and concerns related to discrimination or misuse of genetic information will need to be addressed.
+Patient privacy must be protected and concerns about discrimination or misuse of genetic information addressed.

-Laura Hercher, a bioethicist, expresses concern about the "commercialization of reproduction" and the societal implications if people become less tolerant of their children's traits.
-This technology will become increasingly widespread and will create an enormous market: it is important to discuss its limits now to avoid that in the medium term people "zap" between pregnancies to choose the "best" child.
+Laura Hercher, a bioethicist, expresses concern about the “commercialization of reproduction” and the social implications if people become less tolerant of their children's traits.
+This technology will become increasingly widespread and will create a huge market: it is important to discuss its limits now to prevent people from "zapping" between pregnancies in the medium term to choose the "best" child.

 What do you think?